Montague apples: all in the family

 Crunching your way into a sweet, juicy apple is one of life’s simple pleasures.
 A few decades ago, Granny Smith and Red Delicious were about the only varieties people had to choose from.
 But now, apple lovers are spoilt for choice, with countless different types on offer.
 One of Australia’s premium apple growing families, Montague, is continually breaking new fruity ground, introducing us to apples such as Jazz, Envy and eve.
 The company, which also grows stone fruit, pears and tropical fruits, now sees total sales of $170 million and employs more than 50 apple growers alone.
 But it all began with one man, over 70 years ago.

 Bill Montague was a provedore who supplied fresh fruit and vegies to hospitals.
 Starting his own company in 1948, he then bought a property at Narre Warren North, Victoria, in the 1950s.
 He decided to plant some apples, becoming one of the first growers to introduce Red Delicious into Australia.
 The family continue to grow apples there to this day.

 “Today we are into the third generation,” says Rowan Little, General Manager for Montague Fresh.
-“Bill Montague had three sons, and they took on the family business, and then in the mid-1990s the third generation joined.”
+“Bill Montague had three sons, and they took on the family business.
+Then in the mid-1990s, the third generation joined.”

 Crunch time: creating new brands